reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 </span><span>For more information about this error, try `rustc --explain E0373`.
 </span></code></pre>

-What we've written expects the closure to capture `addr` by reference.
-However, the compiler knows that Axum/Tokio will let the `async` block outlive the closure itself, thus invalidating the reference.
-Thankfully, it warns us and tells us what to do.
-So helpful! 😎
+The closure we've written captures `addr` by reference because `addr.ip()` borrows `self`.
+However, because the return of that closure is the whole `async` block, itself a `Future`, that reference is immediately invalidated.

-`TODO: Double check the correctness of the above statement.`
+Thankfully the compiler warns us and tells us what to do.
+So helpful! 😎 The `move` gives ownership of `addr` to the returned `Future`.

 The other way to get around this is to make our handler a function instead of a closure.